1 Part Course |

 • Partial offer requirements (Rule 36)

-Mandatory offers
+Mandatory Offers

 • When required (Rule 9)

-• Conditions which are possible
+• Conditions that are possible

 • Price payable